 To pass the time, you can make use of the nice little meeting space right below the restaurant with instruments including a piano and an acoustic guitar, books and magazines.
 There's also a series of nude photos in black and white that you will find hanging on the walls in there as well as in the restaurant and the roadside restroom.
-Look out for them if you ever visit.
-I find them more artistic than pornographic which seemed to be the photographer's intent.
-Very amusing, at least, I think so.
+I find them more artistic than pornographic which seemed to be the photographer's intent so look out for them if you go.

 The best thing to do at Mount Edge is relax.

 I spent most of my morning before check out just sitting outside reading with nothing but the sound of the river below and the rapid fanning of humming bird wings to break the silence.

 Speaking of wildlife...If you're afraid of lizards, this may not be the place for you.
 They are all over the property doing what they usually do which is avoid humans and get on with their lives but I've seen someone trip and fall because of a lizard on an opposite wall 10 feet away so I figured I'd give you readers a heads up.